FreedomBox: History

 The project was announced by Eben Moglen, Professor of Law at Columbia Law School, in a speech called "Freedom in the Cloud" at the New York ISOC meeting on February 2, 2010.
 In this speech, Moglen predicted the damage that Facebook would do to society; "Mr. Zuckerberg has attained an unenviable record: he has done more harm to the human race than anybody else his age."
 In direct response to the threat posed by Facebook in 2010, Moglen argued that FreedomBox should provide the foundation for an alternative Web.

-As Steven J. Vaughan Nichols notes, "[Moglen] saw the mess we were heading toward almost 10 years ago ...
+As Steven J. Vaughan Nichols notes, "[Moglen] saw the mess we were heading toward almost 10 years ago.
 That was before Facebook proved itself to be totally incompetent with security and sold off your data to Cambridge Analytica to scam 50 million US Facebook users with personalized anti-Clinton and pro-Trump propaganda in the 2016 election."

 On February 4, 2011, Moglen formed the FreedomBox Foundation to become the organizational headquarters of the project, and on February 18, 2011, the foundation started a campaign to raise $60,000 in 30 days on the crowdfunding service, Kickstarter.
 The goal was met on February 22, and on March 19, 2011, the campaign ended after collecting $86,724 from 1,007 backers.
 The early developers aimed to create and preserve personal privacy by providing a secure platform for building decentralized digital applications.
 They targeted the FreedomBox software for plug computers and single-board computers that can easily be located in individual residences or offices.
 After 2011, the FreedomBox project continued to grow under different leadership.

 In 2017, the project was so successful that "the private sector global technology company ThoughtWorks had hired two developers in India to work on FreedomBox full-time."
 The FreedomBox project now has a software ecosystem of its own, with contributions from over 60 developers throughout the project's history.

 In 2019, the FreedomBox Foundation announced that the first commercial FreedomBox product would be sold by Olimex, a hardware manufacturer.
+The pioneer edition of FreedomBox home server developed in partnership with Olimex.

 FreedomBox and Debian

-FreedomBox is a Debian Pure Blend.
-All applications on FreedomBox are installed as Debian packages.
+FreedomBox is a Debian Pure Blend, and all of its applications are installed as Debian packages.
 The FreedomBox project itself distributes its software through Debian repositories.

-Depending on Debian for software maintenance is one of the reasons why FreedomBox outlasted many similar projects that used manual installation scripts instead.
-FreedomBox comes with automatic software updates powered by Debian.
+FreedomBox also features automatic software updates powered by Debian.